 1) One Mount Snow Park

 One Mount Snow Park – One Mount Snow Park is the largest snow park in Korea.
 Not only summertime but all season you can enjoy winter activities because it keeps a wintry temperature throughout the year.
 You have to dress in warm clothes even if you go there during summer.
 It offers sled rides pulled by dogs or a mammoth sled, the main highlights of One Mount Snow Park.

 2) Aqua Planet Ilsan

 This is the best excursion for children.
 No aquarium offers a wide range of animal shows and activities to take part in like Aqua Planet Ilsan does.
-Aqua Planet Ilsan is a lot different to the one in COEX.
+Aqua Planet Ilsan is a lot different from other aquariums.
 First, there is a gigantic water tank called The Deep Blue Ocean, with more than 10000 creatures and 30 different species living in the tank.
 The most popular creature visitors look for is the 3m long pitted stingray.

 3) Heyri Art Village

 Home to photographers, painters, all kinds of artists, musicians, architects, and writers, Heyri Art Village is unique, quirky, and artsy of course.
 Meaning there are also lots of galleries and museums exhibiting intriguing artwork and sculptures to check out.
 Not only that, there are plenty of beautiful cafes, and workshops that are worth the visit.
 Not one place will make you feel like you’ve wasted your time there.

 Experience little Spain in Sanmeoru Winery, where they produce wild grapes and wine in a wine distillery.
 You get a chance to bottle your very own bottle of grape wine.
 After touring the entire wine distillery where you can see barrels of wine aging to perfection, head over to their workshop and have a go at making various products with the grapes like soap bars, grape jam, and chocolate!